syedmtirmizi/C3Password-Generator.github.io/README.md

 The live application can be found here: https://syedmtirmizi.github.io/C3Password-Generator.github.io/

-A screen shoot of the aplication can be found below: (../C3Password-Generator.github.io/assets/Password-Generator-Screenshot.jpg)
+Click [here](./assets/Password-Generator-Screenshot.jpg) to see screenshot of the aplication.